apache/daffodil-vscode/src/tests/README.md

   - [ ] verify that search works on changed data
   - [ ] profile the changed data to verify that changes made are reflected in the profile
   - [ ] verify that all changes can be undone using the Revert All button
-  - [ ] verify that closing the last Data Editor tab shuts down the Ωedit server (check the process table searching for omega)
-  - [ ] check the log files for errors (e.g., dataEditor-9000.log and serv-9000.log in the OS-specific log directory for macOS it's ~/Library/Application Support/omega_edit/)

 ## Packaging